-The Troilus Project is located in Quebec, Canada, which is rated one of the world’s most attractive jurisdictions for mineral exploration and development (*according to the 2016 Fraser Institute’s annual survey of the mining industry).
-Furthermore, it is situated northwest of the Val-d’Or district within the “Plan Nord” territory.
+The Troilus Project is located in Quebec, Canada, which is rated one of the world’s most attractive jurisdictions for mineral exploration and development (*according to the 2020 Fraser Institute's annual survey of mining industry).
+Furthermore, it is situated northeast of the Val-d’Or district within the “Plan Nord” territory.

 The Plan Nord provides for a four-fold funding strategy where private sector partners will participate in the funding of infrastructure development.
 Government revenues resulting from economic development initiatives, along with direct and indirect tax spinoffs from public infrastructure projects will be reinvested in the Plan Nord.

 “Investissement Québec”, the investment arm of the Government of Quebec, will take equity stakes in mining companies (and other businesses) as part of Plan Nord.
 Hydro-Québec will also contribute annually to development projects in the region.

 The Troilus Project lies within the northeastern part of the Archaean Frotêt-Evans greenstone belt, in the Opatica sub-province.
 Compared to the prolific gold-producing Abitibi region, the Frotêt-Evans greenstone belt remains relatively unexplored.

 Troilus Access & Infrastructure

 As a result of the former operating mine, the Troilus property already has well-established infrastructure.